 Questions to Ask Your Catering Company

-Along with considering what drinks the bartenders will be pouring, ask about glassware—who’s providing it and how it’s priced into the overall cost.
-You’ll want to know what exactly they’re serving in, too.
+In addition to deciding what drinks the bartenders will be pouring, ask about glassware—who’s providing it and how it’s priced into the overall cost.
+You’ll want to know exactly what they’re serving in, too.
 Nicer-looking plastic might be perfect for a mojito at a beach wedding, but out of place for a Champagne cocktail in a grand hotel ballroom.

-You should also ask what the bartenders will be wearing, so you’re not surprised with uniforms that are too formal for the occasion (or with no uniforms at all).
+Don't forget to find out what the bartenders will be wearing.
+You don't want to be surprised with uniforms that are too formal for the occasion—or with no uniforms at all.